better-sqlite3 vs sqlite3 vs sqlite

 • sqlite3:

-Choose sqlite3 if you need a well-established, widely-used library with a focus on performance and low-level control.
-It is suitable for applications that require a robust solution with support for streaming, prepared statements, and a large community for support.
+Choose sqlite3 if you need a well-established, widely-used library with support for asynchronous operations and streaming.
+It is a good choice for applications that require a robust and reliable solution with a large community and extensive documentation.

 • sqlite: